 Fraternization and Dating Policy

-It is my policy that all members of this organization will conduct themselves in a manner that is professional at all times.
-We will actively seek ways to foster a positive and supportive working environment that respects the differences in rank and grade.
+My policy requires that all members of this organization to conduct themselves in a manner that is professional at all times.
+We will actively seek ways to foster a positive and supportive working environment that respects the differences in position, rank, and grade.

-“Dating" between members is prohibited in those cases where such activity constitutes fraternization as discussed in the foregoing paragraphs.
+Dating between members is prohibited in those cases where such activity constitutes fraternization as discussed in the foregoing paragraphs.
 Dating is neither fraternization nor misconduct when it occurs between consenting members that are equal or nearly equal in rank and when neither has positional authority over the other.
 Dating between peers under these circumstances while on liberty or leave is not prohibited.
 Even so, members are still discouraged from dating coworkers as these relationships still have the potential to create petty jealousies, foster favoritism, impact morale, or compromise the ability of one or both to function professionally on duty.
-Members who do decide to date one another are strongly encouraged to be discreet and must maintain professionalism at all times while performing their duties and representing Commander Submarine Force, U.S. Pacific Fleet.
+Members who do decide to date one another are strongly encouraged to be discreet and must maintain professionalism at all times while performing their duties and representing the Pacific Submarine Force.

 Responsibilities of all Civilians.